Energy Bars

 Each TORQ Bar contains 30g of multiple-transportable carbohydrates.

-The TORQ Fuelling System page of this website clearly explains how TORQ Bar works alongside TORQ’s other fuelling products (TORQ Energy Drink, TORQ Gel and TORQ Chew).
+The TORQ Fuelling System page of this website clearly explains how TORQ Bar works alongside TORQ’s other fuelling products (TORQ Energy Drink, TORQ Gel and TORQ Jellies).
 We believe TORQ Bar to be the softest, most easy-to-eat energy bar on the market, making it extremely easy to consume whilst exercising.
 Having said this, there is no quicker way to consume 30 grams of carbohydrate (1 TORQ Unit) than via our TORQ Gel.
-We don’t recommend using TORQ Bar or TORQ Chew during high intensity racing or training, when heavy breathing makes consuming them difficult.
+We don’t recommend using TORQ Bar or TORQ Jellies during high intensity racing or training, when heavy breathing makes consuming them difficult.

-For these reasons, we advise combining TORQ Energy Drink with TORQ Energy Gels during higher intensity efforts and factor in TORQ Bars and TORQ Chews over the longer distances, where exercise intensities are lower, for variety.
+For these reasons, we advise combining TORQ Energy Drink with TORQ Energy Gels during higher intensity efforts and factor in TORQ Bars and TORQ Jellies over the longer distances, where exercise intensities are lower, for variety.
 Of course, the beauty of the TORQ Fuelling System is that the choice is yours and we accept that everyone has different preferences.

 Please take the time to watch this short video to learn how the TORQ’s fuelling products work together as part of the TORQ Fuelling System: